Application Closed. Thank you for your interest!

 5).
 TEXT BOOK AND MATERIALS:

-Our ASL classes are taught using Signing Naturally Units1-6 and Units 7-12, might be Level 3 too.
-We have all of the necessary materials for the instructor to use.
-We also would like to continue with Deaf Studies classes or any other classes/fields whatever the instructor can teach.
+As for the curriculum, we also would like to continue with Deaf Studies classes or any other classes/fields whatever the instructor can teach.
 We will appreciate if the instructor has any advice on which books to use or ideas of how to strengthen the classes.

 6).
 WORKSHOP AND LECTURE: